1. FINANCIAL RESULTS FOR THE YEAR ENDED 31 MARCH 2021

 |R.Venkatakrishnan ||CFO ||1542284 ||3.69 || || |

 18.7 Variation in market cap/net worth of company:

-18.8 Justification of increase in managerial remuneration with that of increase inremuneration ot other employees.
+18.8 Justification of increase in managerial remuneration with that ofincrease in remuneration of other employees.

 18.9 Key parameters for any variable remuneration of Directors:

-18.11 Is remuneration is as per remuneration policy of the Company: YES
+18.11 Is remuneration as per remuneration policy of the Company: YES.

-19 SIGNIFICANT MATERIAL ORDERS PASSED BY THE REGULATIONS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE
+19 SIGNIFICANT MATERIAL ORDERS PASSED BY THE REGULATIONS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE:

-20 MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY WHICH HAS OCCURED SINCE 31.03.2016 TILL THE DATE OF THIS REPORT:
+20 MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIALPOSITION OF THE COMPANY WHICH HAS OCCURRED SINCE 31.03.2020 TILL THE DATE OF THE REPORT:

 21 DIRECTORS RESPONSIBILITY STATEMENT: